LeandroTamola/React-Native-Contact-List/README.md

 # React Native Contact List app

-_This is a Contact List app developed in React Native, where the contacts are divided in favorites and others, and you can toggle there property_
+_This is a Contact List app developed in React Native, where the contacts are divided into favorites and others, and you can toggle their property_

 ## Getting Started 🚀

-_For getting the proyect in your local machine, you need to use clone your proyect._

-Mira **Deployment** para conocer como desplegar el proyecto.
+_Clone the project to your local machine._

 ### Prerequisites 📋

 _Expo_

-_XCode in order to run the app in the iOS simulator_
+_XCode in order to run the app on the iOS simulator_

-_Android Studio or other Android Simulator in order to run the app in the Android simulator_
+_Android Studio or other Android Simulator in order to run the app on the Android simulator_

 ### installation 🔧